 Team Supervisors are not considered part of the team, and they are expected to serve as team facilitators only.
 Their duties will be limited to:

 Teachers serving as Supervisors are encouraged but not required to integrate the online learning material into their own course.
 Supervisors are not required to dedicate a set amount of time per week to The Earth Prize either; however, they are encouraged to do so.
 Any work or project submitted must be the sole work of a team.
 Any work that has been copied, forged and/or lifted, and submitted as original work, will lead to the automatic disqualification of the team.
-The Supervisors of Finalist teams might be required to perform additional duties related to the supervision of team members during their participation in the Finalist Phase of the competition.
+Supervisors of Scholar and Regional Winning teams may need to take on additional responsibilities to oversee team members during their participation in the Scholars and Regional Winners Phase of the competition.

 To avoid conflicts of interest, no employee or contractor of, or individual affiliated to, The Earth Foundation, nor any of their relatives or close friends, are allowed to participate in The Earth Prize.